I've directly seen evidence that some people can 'hear' non-acoustic

 (radio) energy.

-Around 1988 a woman came into the Museum of Science in Boson to track down
+Around 1988 a woman came into the Museum of Science in Boston to track

 a noise she heard "inside" her head during a public physics demonstration